 Higher Education Instructor Experience

 For almost 50 years, Nossi College of Art has been an iconic Nashville educational institution.
 It is dedicated to training students in the creative arts for direct employment within a wide range of industry.
 Nossi College has 5 Bachelor degrees (Graphic Design Media, Web & Interactive Design, Commercial Photography, Commercial Illustration, Video & Film) and 2 adult-oriented Associate degrees (Interactive Graphic Design, Commercial Digital Photography).

-The objective is to create a dynamic department of the best faculty with the most current and valuable curriculum allowing the students the best opportunity for career employment and growth.
+The objective was to create a dynamic department taught by the best faculty with the most current and valuable curriculum allowing the students the best opportunity for career employment and growth.
 Retention of current students and growth of the program is also integral to the success of the program.

 In addition to updating and writing curriculum and course syllabi, I taught a full range of creative and design courses.

 TY 110 Typography